Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

-The approximation ratio in Theorem~\ref{thm:constant1} is a continuous function of the estimation error parameter $\epsilon$, which decreases with the value of this parameter in a smooth way.
-More specifically, it is a decreasing concave function of $\epsilon$, achieving value zero for the extreme point $\epsilon = 1$.
-Since $p\ll q$, the approximation ratio approximately decreases linearly with parameter $\epsilon$.

 The proof of Theorem~\ref{thm:constant1} uses the framework for deriving approximation ratios for utility maximization problems, introduced in \cite{sekar2019test-score} for cardinality constraints, extended to the more general case of knapsack constraints.
 This framework is based on approximating the utility function with lower and upper bound ``sketch" functions.
-Specifically, the proof uses the lower bound and upper bound sketch functions $\underline{u}(S) = \min\{r_i: i\in S\}$ and $\overline{u}(S) = \max\{r_i: i\in S\}$, respectively.
-These sketch functions are shown to approximate the utility function up to $p$ and $q$ factors such that $p(d(S))\underline{u}(S) \leq u(S)\leq q(d(S)) \overline{u}(S)$ for all $S\subseteq [n]$, where $p(x)$ and $q(x)$ are certain increasing functions and $d(S)$ is the modular set function defined as
+Specifically, the proof uses the lower bound and upper bound sketch functions $\underline{v}(S) = \min\{r_i: i\in S\}$ and $\overline{v}(S) = \max\{r_i: i\in S\}$, respectively.
+For approximating the utility function with the two sketch functions, an important quantity in our analysis is

+which we refer to as the \emph{relative cost} of set $S$.
+Recalling the definition $k_i = \lfloor B / c_i \rfloor$, $d(S)$ can be roughly interpreted as the ratio of the total cost of items in set $S$ and the budget value.
+Then we show that for all $S\subseteq \Omega$.